AP source: Titans' Henry has potential season-ending injury

 Henry leads the NFL with 937 yards rushing and 10 touchdowns.
 He also has a league-high 219 rushes, well ahead of the next leading rusher Joe Mixon of Cincinnati (137).

-The Titans (6-2) currently sit atop the AFC as the No. 1 seed and have won four in a row.
+He is the biggest reason why the Titans (6-2) currently sit atop the AFC as the No. 1 seed having won four in a row.

+Ryan Tannehill threw three touchdown passes Sunday against the Colts to reach 10 TDs this season compared to Henry, who had his 10 TD runs through the first seven games.

 More AP NFL coverage: https://apnews.com/hub/NFL and https://twitter.com/AP_NFL